Alefuag/code-tricks/jupyter-notebooks.md

-// in markdows file for now, pending to migrate to jupyter notebook file
+// Tricks in markdown file for now, pending to change to jupyter notebook file

 ## 2 modes: command and edit mode